 Farm Business Tenancy Agreement (Longer Term) Bare Land

 This Farm Business Tenancy Agreement (Longer Term) should be used by an agricultural Landlord to let bare farming land for a term of more than two years.
-The lease contains rent review provisions and detailed clauses setting out the Tenant’s responsibilities, including in relation to any Basic Payment Scheme entitlements affecting the land.
+The lease contains rent review provisions and detailed clauses setting out the Tenant’s responsibilities, including in relation to any Rural Payments Agency (formerly known aa the Basic Payments Scheme) delinked payments and entitlements affecting the land.

 Before entering into this lease, the Landlord and Tenant should serve notices on each other stating that the agreement is to be and remain a Farm Business Tenancy.
 See the Landlord’s FBT Notice and the Tenant’s FBT Notice templates.

 The definition of Farm Business Tenancy in the Agricultural Tenancies Act 1995 requires the land to be farmed for the purposes of a trade or business during the term of the lease.
 The character of the tenancy must be primarily or wholly agricultural.
 Agricultural includes growing crops and rearing animals for farm work or sale.

 This lease has Land Registry Prescribed Clauses at the beginning.
 If the lease has a term of more than 7 years these clauses must be completed otherwise the Tenant will encounter problems when they try to register the lease at the Land Registry.
 Leases with terms of more than 7 years are subject to compulsory registration at the Land Registry.

 The Prescribed Clauses are not strictly necessary for a lease with a term 7 years or less but it is advisable to use them as they helpfully record the main terms.

 Prescribed Clause LR3 includes a field for an optional Guarantor.
 If there is no Guarantor, this field can be left blank and Clause 11 (Guarantor’s Covenant) should be deleted.